oslokommune/okctl-upgrade-test/README.md

 ## Testing the release

 To test a release, you can run the above commands from a branch.
-Aftwards, you must
+Afterwards, you must

 * delete the release in GitHub
 * delete tag